The phrase dead works is used only twice in the Bible, both instances are in Hebrews.

 Example 1: It is often a reaction mode vs. a response mode, e.g., helping someone because you dislike a person who wasn’t helping that person, or showing someone how much better you are by your Christian production.

 Example 2: People often give, because they are unhappy.

-3. Human good is characterized by fanaticism and arrogant concentration without doctrinal inculcation.
+- Human good is characterized by fanaticism and arrogant concentration without doctrinal inculcation.
 Fanatics produce human good.
-They want to be entertained and entertain themselves through their works.
+They want to be entertained, and entertain themselves through their works.

-5. Human good is a reference to anything produced by man apart from grace provision.
+- Human good is a reference to anything produced by man apart from the grace provisions of God.
 Anything God provides in grace for production becomes divine good.
 Human good and divine good are antithetical and mutually exclusive.